 The end results are up-to-date, reliable, and comprehensive salary calculations on cost-of-living differences and net income equivalences.

 The calculation that you will get combines the biggest cost-of-living database in the world (which we run ourselves) and public data sources, such as the United Nations, the World Bank, the OECD and Eurostat.
-The PDF document provides detailed cost-of-living information, based on which we calculate the salary that you need in your new home to compensate for the difference in prices with your city.
-You will know exactly how much more (or less) money you will need in your new home to live as good or better as you now live in your city.
+The PDF document provides detailed cost-of-living information, based on which we calculate the salary that you need in your new home to compensate for the difference in prices with Toronto.
+You will know exactly how much more (or less) money you will need in your new home to live as good or better as you now live in Toronto.
 Even better, you will be able to explain and justify your salary requirements during your negotiation.

 You will be getting a comprehensive and reliable salary conversion.
 Get started by downloading a 100% free sample calculation.
 See for yourself how useful having the right data will be when relocating.

 Our salary calculations are primarily based on the largest database of prices in the world, which we compile and aggregate on Expatistan.com.
 The same data behind these salary calculations has been used to power some analysis and online tools of, among others, Lloyds TSB International, the Markets Research division of Deutsche Bank, and HSBC studies.